 Sanjay Malakar

-I am a second-year P.hD. student in Computer Science at University of
+I am a Ph.D. student in Computer Science at University of

 California, Riverside (UCR),